oracle-livelabs/oic/oic-gen3/core-competencies/understand-rest-adapter/create-flow/create-flow.md

 2. On the *Integrations page*, click **Create**.

-3. On the *Integration Style* dialog, select and click on **Application driven orchestration**.
+3. On the *Create integration* dialog, select and click on **Application**.

-4. In the *Create New Integration* dialog, enter the following information:
+4. In the *Create integration* dialog, enter the following information:

     | **Element**          | **Value**          |
     | --- | ----------- |